Paint Color Ideas & Tips: Choosing Wall Paint Colors for Honey Oak Cabinets and Trim

 Paint Undertones: A helpful guide to what they are and why you should care.

 So, you’ve narrowed down your paint chips to two or three perfect colors standing there in the paint store.
 Then, once you get the paint on the walls, you realize it looks entirely different than you anticipated.
 The paint undertones are to blame!
 Undertones are the subtle hues that can be found within a paint color.
 They have a big impact on how that color will look once it’s applied to your walls.
-To help you out, I’ve put together a quick guide to identifying paint undertones.
+To help you out, here’s an undertone color wheel to identifying paint undertones.

 Warm Undertones